Middlesex Guildhall: Controversy over conversion

 After the government chose the Middlesex Guildhall as home for the new Supreme Court, it was realised that a great deal of work was required to renovate the building and adapt it to the new use.
 Renovation plans were developed by architects Feilden+Mawson LLP, supported by Foster & Partners.

-Conservation groups were concerned that the planned conversion would be unsympathetic to such an important historic building.
+Conservation groups opposed the planned conversion which involved the destruction of the original interiors of an important historic building.
 The Middlesex Guildhall is a Grade II* listed building, and the statement of importance by English Heritage classed the three main Court interiors as "unsurpassed by any other courtroom of the period in terms of the quality and completeness of their fittings" on 26 August 2004.
-The conversion works involved the removal of many of the original fixtures and fittings.
+The conversion works eventually involved the loss of many of the original fixtures and fittings.
 Save Britain's Heritage unsuccessfully contested the conversion.

+As part of the refurbishment, new carpets designed by Sir Peter Blake, featuring a reinterpretation of the Supreme Court's official badge, were laid in the building.